Section II – New Service / Line Extensions

 The Cooperative shall extend up to five spans of single-phase primary electric distribution facilities to a permanent single-family residence at no cost to the Member constructed along and immediately adjacent to any existing road right of way limits having been legally dedicated for public use by a governmental authority.

-The Cooperative will supply the service conductor from the transformer to the service point.
+The Cooperative will supply and install the service conductors from the transformer to the point of service.
 Residential Service exceeding 320 Amps in size will be evaluated on a case-by-case basis.

-• The measurement to calculate the CIAC shall begin from the closest point of contact of existing electrical distribution facilities from which the line extension is to be constructed, or from the nearest public road right-of-way when existing facilities are installed on the opposite side of the roadway.
+The measurement to calculate the CIAC shall begin from the nearest existing electrical distribution facilities from which the line extension is to be constructed, or from the nearest public road right -of way when existing facilities are installed on the opposite side of the roadway.
 The measurement shall follow the proposed path as determined by the Cooperative and will normally be located along property lines when practical.

-• Additional line extension charges shall be levied for changing the original path at the request of or caused by the Member/builder or for reasons deemed appropriate by URE.
+Additional charges may apply if the original path of the line extension changes at the request of or caused by the Member/builder or for reasons deemed appropriate by URE.

-• Payment of the CIAC must be made in full prior to permanent service being energized.
+Payment of the CIAC must be made in full prior to a permanent service being energized.

-Management has authority granted by the Board of Trustees February 26, 2006 to use its discretion to waive a portion or all of the CIAC when the owner/builder has choice of the electric supplier due to territorial lot split.
+The Cooperative has authority granted by the Board of Trustees to use its discretion to waive a portion or all of the CIAC when the owner/builder has choice of the electric supplier due to territorial lot split.

-The Member is responsible for providing and installing any necessary meter bases, CT/PT cabinets, disconnect switches, concrete transformer pads, grounding grid, underground conduits, transformer protection posts, and cable trenching required for the secondary service.
-Members with services larger than 400 amps will be required to provide, install service conductors and transformer connection lugs.
+The Cooperative will extend single-phase electric distribution facilities to the designated point of service and provide the necessary CTs, PTs, meter base and meter for services of 400 amps and above.
+The Member is responsible for providing and installing meter bases, CT/PT cabinets, disconnect switches, concrete transformer pads, grounding grid, underground conduits, transformer protection posts and cable trenching required for the secondary service.
+The member will provide and install service conductors and transformer connection lugs.

-The Member shall be required to pay a contribution in aid of construction at 100% of the actual cost for all electric distribution facilities necessary to provide electric service from the point of attachment of existing distribution facilities including line extension along a public road right-of-way unless the projected revenue is sufficient to justify the investment and operating expenses as determined by the Cooperative.
+The Member or builder shall be required to pay a contribution in aid of construction (CIAC) equal to 100% of the actual cost of all electric distribution facilities necessary to provide electric service from the point of attachment of existing distribution facilities to the point of service.
+This includes any line extensions constructed along a public road right-of-way.
+The CIAC amount may be reduced if the projected revenue is sufficient to justify the investment and operating expenses as determined by the Cooperative.

-The Cooperative encourages its Members or prospective Members to provide the electric service to these types of loads from the existing service panel if possible.
-When this is not practical, the Cooperative will provide the engineering services for 1 cost estimate upon an up-front nonrefundable payment of a $100 engineering charge credited toward the completion of the project Members or prospective Members shall be charged a trip charge for each additional request of more than 1 field trips for re-engineering estimates.
+The Cooperative encourages Members or prospective Members to provide electric service to these types of loads from the existing service panel if possible.
+When this is not practical, the Cooperative will provide the engineering services for one (1) cost estimate upon receipt of a non-refundable Engineering Fee, which will be credited toward the completion of the project.
+Members or prospective Members may be charged a trip fee for each additional field visit requested beyond the initial site visit required for re-engineering or revised cost estimates.

-If the member chooses to serve a temporary, permanent, or seasonal single-phase and later connects a single-family residential service to these facilities, the member may be entitled to a partial refund if either of the following events take place:
+If a member initially installs a permanent, or seasonal single-phase service and subsequently connects a single family residential service to the same facilities, the member may be eligible for a partial refund, provided the following is met:

-2. The residential service is served from existing permanent single-phase facilities and has received the permit for permanent electric service within 36 months of the date in which the original permanent single-phase service was connected.
+1. The residential service is served from the existing permanent, or seasonal single-phase facilities and has received an inspection for permanent electric service within 36 months of the date in which the original permanent single-phase service was energized.

 The amount of the refund shall be determined at the discretion of the Cooperative.